KRIV (TV): Subchannels

-The station's digital signal is multiplexed, including the main subchannel of KTXH, which in turn broadcasts KRIV as one of Houston's ATSC 3.0 (Next Gen TV) stations.
+KRIV's transmitter is located near Missouri City, Texas.
+The station's signal is multiplexed, including the main subchannel of sister station KTXH, which in turn broadcasts KRIV as one of Houston's ATSC 3.0 (Next Gen TV) stations.

 Analog-to-digital conversion

-KRIV discontinued regular programming on its analog signal, over UHF channel 26, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+KRIV ended regular programming on its analog signal, over UHF channel 26, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 27 to channel 26 for post-transition operations.